Nursing

 Career Opportunities

-The Department of Nursing offers two baccalaureate degree options: a generic (four-year BS) option that prepares students to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN); and a two-year BS completion program for RNs that provides registered nurses prepared at the associate degree or diploma level an opportunity to obtain a bachelors degree in nursing.
-Both programs prepare students for graduate study in nursing and to practice at the professional level in a variety of health care settings, including the community, industry, government, hospitals, and clinics.
+a two-year completion program for RNs that provides registered nurses prepared at the associate degree or diploma level an opportunity to obtain a bachelor’s degree in nursing.
+Both tracks prepare students for graduate study in nursing and to practice at the professional level in a variety of healthcare settings, including the community, industry, government, hospitals, and clinics.

 Degrees